icezyclon/virtualfish-uvenv/README.md

 | UVENV_ECHO_DEACTIVATION | `false` | Whether to print when a virtualenv is deactivated                                                                                           |
 | UVENV_INVALID_PIP_SHIM  | `true`  | Whether to create an invalid pip shim on environment creation to prevent accidentally using the system pip (use `uv pip` or `uv add` instead of `pip`) |

+If you want to change from the default settings, you can either set the corresponding variable in your `config.fish`, e.g., `set -g UVENV_ECHO_ACTIVATION false`, or, if you want the variables to already be available on loading of the plugin set them as universal instead, e.g., `set -U UVENV_ECHO_ACTIVATION false`.
+(This is only required if environments may be activated before `config.fish` is loaded, e.g., using `virtualfish`' `auto_activation` plugin)

 ## FAQ

 ### When should I use this plugin?